Contingent means that a seller has accepted an offer from a prospective buyer, but certain conditions must be met before the offer goes through.

 Some real estate agents protect their clients by writing into the contract that the buyer has the right to change financing terms – as long as it doesn’t cost the seller any more money.

-According to the February 2023 report from the National Association of REALTORS®, 22% of buyers waived the inspection contingency.
+According to a 2023 report from the National Association of REALTORS®, 25% of buyers waived the inspection contingency.
 However, a contingency for inspections would allow them to back out of the purchase – without losing their earnest money – if something is uncovered during the inspection.

 If your client insists on inspections, you may recommend that they request a reasonable inspection contingency period – with the expectation that the sellers will NOT pay for the repairs.

-Or, you may recommend that your buyer asks for a pre-offer inspection.
+Or, you may recommend that your buyer ask for a pre-offer inspection.
 Then, if they find issues with the home, they may choose to walk away from the property before making an offer.

 However, a seller may not accept such conditions.
 If an inspection uncovers problems, the seller must disclose them legally.